Debashis Chatterjee

 Debashis Chatterjee is an Indian management professor, author, and columnist..
 He is the director of Indian Institute of Management Kozhikode.
 His first tenure was from 2009 to 2014.
 He was reappointed as Director again in June 2023.

 Education

-He has been awarded the prestigious Fulbright Fellowship twice for Pre-Doctoral research and Post-Doctoral work at the Kennedy School of Government at Harvard University.
+He has been awarded the Fulbright Fellowship twice for Pre-Doctoral research and Post-Doctoral work at the Kennedy School of Government at Harvard University.

 Author

 Books

 Debashis Chatterjee authored the following works: